 "Fiscal Year" shall mean the twelve-month period at the end of which financial position and results of operations are determined.
-Currently, AMP's and each MOP's Fiscal Year begins

-January 1 and continues through December 31 of the same calendar year, with the exception of Danville, Virginia, which ends on June 30.
+Currently, AMP's and each MOP's Fiscal Year begins January 1 and continues through December 31 of the same calendar year, with the exception of the City of Danville, Virginia, whose Fiscal Year begins July 1 and ends June 30 of the following calendar year as specified in Section 4 hereof.

-"Listed Events" shall mean, with respect to the Series 2017A Bonds, any of the events listed in subsection (b)(5)(i)(C) of the Rule, which are as follows:
+"Listed Events" shall mean, with respect to the Bonds, any of the events listed in subsection (b)(5)(i)(C) of the Rule, which are as follows:

-- (1) Principal and interest payment delinquencies; - (2) Non-payment related defaults, if material; - (3) Unscheduled draws on debt service reserves reflecting financial difficulties; - (4) Unscheduled draws on credit enhancements reflecting financial difficulties; - (5) Substitution of credit or liquidity providers, or their failure to perform; - (6) Adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bonds, or other material events affecting the tax status of the Bonds; - (7) Modifications to rights of security holders, if material; - (8) Bond calls, if material, and tender offers; - (9) Defeasances; - (10) Release, substitution, or sale of property securing repayment of the Bonds, if material; - (11) Rating changes; - (12) Bankruptcy, insolvency, receivership or similar event of the obligated person;
+- (1) Principal and interest payment delinquencies; - (2) Non-payment related defaults, if material; - Unscheduled draws on debt service reserves reflecting financial difficulties; (3) - Unscheduled draws on credit enhancements reflecting financial difficulties; (4) - Substitution of credit or liquidity providers, or their failure to perform; (5) - Adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bonds, or other material events affecting the tax status of the Bonds; - Modifications to rights of security holders, if material; (7) - (8) Bond calls, if material, and tender offers; - (9) Defeasances: